-This article only applies to the Variant Method of Product Bundles.
-The Draft Order Method uses the main product's inventory.
+This article only applies to the Variant Dependant Method of Bold Bundles.
+The Draft Orders Method uses the main product's inventory.

 The bundle variants don't have their own inventory, they share the inventory of the regular variant that it's created from.
 As long as the regular variant is in stock, the bundle variant will be listed as "n/a", which is technically in stock at an unlimited amount.

 If the product has inventory tracking enabled, when a bundle variant is purchased, the app will reduce the inventory of the regular variant.
 When the regular variant is out of stock, the inventory of the bundle variant will be changed to 0.

 If you add inventory to the regular variant and you want the bundle variant to be listed as "in stock", you would Manually Sync Inventory in Bold Bundles.
 This will cause the app to go through the bundle variants and list them as back in stock if the regular variant has inventory.

 Shopify doesn't allow variants created from an app to be created at a specific stock quantity, so when the app variants are created they always have a value as "n/a", regardless if the variant that they're created from is out of stock.
 To have those variants listed as out of stock if the regular variant is out of stock, you'd need to Manually Sync Inventory in Bold Bundles.
 It's a good idea to do this whenever a product bundle group is updated or you create a new group.